 Jordan Martinook isn’t far behind them, either.

-You have to roll four lines and get the most out of a litany of players to get off to a 12-2-0 start, and that’s exactly what the Hurricanes have done to this point.
-Combining the offensive proficiency of the top-six with the dominant puck possession play of the bottom-six is the recipe for success.
+You have to roll four lines and get the most out of a litany of players to get off to a 12-2-0 start, and that’s exactly what has happened for the Hurricanes.
+Combining the offensive proficiency of the top-six with the dominant puck-possession play of the bottom-six is a recipe for success.